merkouris148/adaptation-procedure-misinformation-games/readme.md

 We see that $P(K) > P(K_1)$, but $P(K_1) \gg P(H)$.
 For example, if $s = 2$, $n = 2$, $u = 10$, we have $P(K) > P(K_1) = 0.72727$.
 Of course, if we keep $u$ constant and increase $s$ or $n$ then we would have non-zero initial knowledge with *probability one*[^2]!

 [^2]: The author of this program had some error in the preprocessing routine, but still got correct results in comparison with a previous version of the program without preprocessing.
 Perhaps a take to home lesson is that a  wrong program can still give correct results.

+**Notes:** Observe that the above analysis is based on the assumption that the misinformation games are generated by a uniform distribution.
+Of course, this assumption could as well be wrong for real world applications.
+On the other hand, it helps us to develop an intuition about the underlying phenomenon.

 ## Notes, Issues & Future Work